harish33/Stats4Astro/README.md

 The code examples are implemented with python3 and use the python packages: math, numpy, scipy and matplotlib.
 The plots in the notes were rendered using a matplotlibrc file that was based on the [suggestions of Monica Turner](https://turnermoni.ca/python3.html)

-# Suggestions for improvement
+## Suggestions for improvement
 If you have any suggestions for improvement, then please send them to vedantham at astron dot nl.

-# I found a mistake
+## I found a mistake
 This is to be expected.
 I learnt that I was going to teach the course far too late, which meant that I was typing up my notes and codes during the 8-week course (under some time pressure).
 Please communicate these errors to me at vedantham at astron dot nl and I will be very grateful.

-# The tone used in the notes seems .... weird?
+## The tone used in the notes seems .... weird?
 The notes use an informal tone and in some places may even read like a popular book meant for a lay audience.
 This is a deliberate choice as I feel that textbooks/notes for undergraduates should use an inviting language while being rigorous at the same time.
-Several students in my course came up to tell me that they liked these notes, so I think I am on to something here.
+Several students in my course came up to tell me that they really like these notes, so I think I am on to something here.